 - Increasing screening/detection rates in non-Hispanic White and Hispanic women along the Texas-Mexico border.
-These women have higher mortality rates than non-Hispanic Whites and Hispanics in nonborder counties. - Increasing screening/detection rates in rural and medically underserved areas of the State; if addressing breast cancer in urban areas, reaching women who are not receiving regular mammograms or have not been screened in the last 5 years.
+These women have higher mortality rates than non-Hispanic Whites and Hispanics in nonborder counties. - Increasing screening/detection rates in rural and medically underserved areas of the State; if addressing breast cancer in urban areas, reaching women never before screened or who have not been screened in the last 5 years.